Into the Vortex: Cognitive Laziness in Gold Hill, OR

 Free and Easy Laughter

 But then we would live in a world where balls cannot roll uphill and people cannot grow taller by moving over a few paces.
-I’m not sure I want to live in that world.
+I’m not sure I would want to live in that world.
 I like the vortex.
-It’s the sort of place I would gladly take my daughter when she was younger and let her make of it what she would.
+It’s the sort of place I would gladly have taken my daughter when she was younger and let her make of it what she would.

-These days my daughter is an artist and yoga instructor with a soft spot for eastern mysticism.
+These days my daughter is all grown up.
 When I think of her at the Oregon Vortex, I can almost hear the sound of her free and easy laughter.
 She would be amused by the place, not at all threatened by it.

-Yes, the Oregon Vortex is probably a lot of cheesy hokum, but to prove it conclusively I would have to make a concerted mental effort, and I like the illusion too much to trouble myself with that.
+Yes, the Oregon Vortex is probably a lot of cheesy hokum, but to prove it conclusively I would have to make a concerted mental effort, and I don’t really want to do that.
+It would spoil all the fun.

 Kahneman, Daniel, Thinking Fast and Slow.
 New York: Farrar, Straus and Giroux, 2011.